yeonjuan/html-eslint/docs/rules/no-skip-heading-levels.md

 ## Rule Details

-This rule disallow skipping heading levels.
+This rule disallows skipping heading levels.

 Examples of **incorrect** code for this rule: